 Yet, her problems were far from over.
 In fact, the fatigue deepened.

 “Even though I had stopped working out completely, I had trouble waking in the morning, napped every weekend day and usually fell asleep in front of the TV around 7:30,” she says.

 Finally, an MRI uncovered MS. While the news was unsettling, Jennifer felt relief to finally have an answer, and she believed, a plan to address it.

-Choosing Diet over Pills – to Treat MS
+Diet over Pills – to Treat Multiple Sclerosis Symptoms

 The day of her diagnosis, Jennifer and her husband decided to start the Wahls Protocol.
 She headed to the store to stock up on the vegetables and organ meats that would provide key nutrients as part of the diet.
 It also eliminates gluten, grains, dairy, legumes, refined sugar and eggs.